thallada/BazaarRealmAPI/README.md

 # Todo

+* Add HTTP header authentication for endpoints that modify an owner's data.
+* Add DELETE endpoints for existing resources.
+* Add endpoints for the other models.
+* Add caching.
+Not sure how to do this exactly.
+Could use Redis, Varnish, Nginx, or a lib resident in the rust web server process.
+I'll probably need to do invalidations as transactions are made, or interiors are updated.
 * Make self-contained docker container that can run the app without any setup.
 * Add rate-limiting per IP address.
 The `tower` crate has a service that might be useful for this.